sjrd/dotty/docs/_spec/03-types.md

 ## Non-Value Types

-The types explained in the following do not denote sets of values, nor do they appear explicitly in programs.
+The types explained in the following do not denote sets of values.
-They are introduced in this report as the internal types of defined identifiers.

 ### Method Types